Finsler manifolds with Positive Weighted Flag Curvature: Proof of Theorem

-In particular, if for any compact subset $K\subset U$, the supporting functions $g$ can be chosen for every $p\in K$ and $v\in S_pM$ so that $g''(0)$ are uniformly bounded below by some $\lambda_K > 0$, then $f$ is geodesically convex. \end{lem}

-We have the following theorem for locally Lipschitz geodesically convex functions.
-For the proof we refer the reader to the appendix. \begin{thm} Let $M$ be a Finsler manifold, and $f: M\to \mathbf{R}$ be a locally Lipschitz geodesically convex function on $M$.
-Given any $\varepsilon > 0$, there is a $C^\infty$ geodesically convex function $g: M\to\mathbf{R}$ such that $\abs{g - f} < \varepsilon$ on $M$. \end{thm} Since Morse functions are dense in the space of $C^\infty$ functions, the existence of a proper geodesically convex Morse function will follow given a proper geodesically convex function.
+We have the following theorem for locally Lipschitz strictly convex functions.
+For the proof we refer the reader to the appendix.
+An alternate proof was given in \cite{Xia}. \begin{thm} Let $M$ be a Finsler manifold, and $f: M\to \mathbf{R}$ be a locally Lipschitz strictly convex function on $M$.
+Given any $\varepsilon > 0$, there is a locally Lipschitz, strictly convex $C^\infty$ function $g: M\to\mathbf{R}$ such that $\abs{g - f} < \varepsilon$ on $M$. \end{thm} Since the set of Morse functions is dense in the space of $C^\infty$ functions, the existence of a proper strictly convex Morse function will follow given a proper strictly convex $C^\infty$ function.

-\section{Proof of Theorem \ref{GM}}
+\subsection{Proof of Theorem \ref{GM}}

-In this section we prove Theorem \ref{GM}, a generalization of the Gromoll-Meyer theorem to Finsler geometry.
-In view of the Morse theory, it suffices to show that there exists a smooth proper Morse function $M\to\mathbf{R}$ with a unique critical point of index $0$.
+In view of the Morse theory, to prove that $M\cong \mathbf{R}^n$, it now suffices to show that there exists a $C^\infty$ proper Morse function $M\to\mathbf{R}$ with a unique critical point of index $0$.